Animesh-Chourey/GANs-PyTorch/README.md

 # Unsupervised Learning by Generative Adversarial Nets

-Generative Adversarial Networks (GANs) are implemeted here for an unsupervised task (here image generation).
+Generative Adversarial Networks (GANs) are implemeted for an unsupervised task (here image generation).

 * The architecture of the generator and discriminator is used as follow:
 ![](Architecture.png)